 - Fresh rosemary adds a little sweet peppery flavor.
 The fresh herbs add fresh flavor.
 You can also add dried Italian seasoning if that is all you have on hand.

-In this recipe I use baby bellas or cremini mushrooms and they taste just as delicious!
+In this recipe, I use baby Bellas or cremini mushrooms and they taste delicious!

 Mushroom varieties to try: